Demi-urge/menace_sandbox/README.md

   ranking with ROI feedback – is available in [docs/vectorized_cognition.md](docs/vectorized_cognition.md).
-- Compact, offline context assembly via `ContextBuilder` which summarises error, bot, workflow and code records for code‑generation modules.
-Prompt‑constructing bots must receive a builder via constructor or method arguments, configured for the standard local databases, e.g. `builder = ContextBuilder("bots.db", "code.db", "errors.db", "workflows.db")`, then passed to `SelfCodingEngine`, `QuickFixEngine`, `Watchdog` or `AutomatedReviewer` ([docs/context_builder.md](docs/context_builder.md))
+- Compact, offline context assembly via `ContextBuilder` which summarises error, bot, workflow and code records for code‑generation modules. **All prompt‑constructing bots require an explicit builder**; omitting it raises a `ValueError` or falls back to bland prompts with no retrieved context.
+Instantiate it with the standard local databases, e.g. `builder = ContextBuilder("bots.db", "code.db", "errors.db", "workflows.db")`, then pass the builder to `SelfCodingEngine`, `QuickFixEngine`, `Watchdog` or `AutomatedReviewer` ([docs/context_builder.md](docs/context_builder.md))
 - Optional RabbitMQ integration via `UnifiedEventBus(rabbitmq_host=...)`
 - Schema migrations managed through Alembic